Skip to Main Content

 Citation Chasing

 Citation Chasing involves finding articles that have cited an article of interest.
-There are a two ways to do this on the library website:
+There are a few databases that will provide citation analysis of articles:

 2. Web of Science